microsoft/pxt-common-packages/libs/temperature/docs/reference/input/on-temperature-condition-changed.md

 ```

 You decide what the temperature goes to before your code starts to run.
 This is the temperature _threshold_.
-Your code will start when the temperature cools down to a certain number of degrees Celcius.
-Also, you can
+Your code will start when the temperature cools down to a certain number of degrees Celcius or Fahrenheit.
-have your code start if the temperature warms to a certain number of degrees Celcius.
+Also, you can have your code start if the temperature warms to a certain number of degrees.

 You pick the ``cold`` condition to run your code when it cools to your selected temperature (threshold).
 Or, you use ``warm`` to run your code when it warms to your temperature _threshold_.